Edgar-Donk/frothy-brew/docs/entry/entry_class.rst

         self.lf0 = Labelframe(self.fr0, text=self.lf_text,
                          style=self.colour+'.TLabelframe')

 The widget might be disabled and then enabled by the user.
-We are placing an optional checkbutton in the label position of the labelframe.
+Place a checkbutton in the label position of the labelframe.
 This is a bit more complicated than either of the other two changes.
 The message shown in the label part of label frame is now taken over by the checkbutton, as is the background colour.